Top Concealed Carry Pants: Stay Prepared and Comfortable

 Performs like a technical pant, feels like denim

-The resulting product performs like an everyday straight led denim flex pant yet, makes it easy to both carry with an IWB/OWN holster or pocket carry, and can be dressed up easily with a blazer (or something other than a hoodie).
-And the jeans dry surprisingly quickly – drying our in just a few hours.
+The resulting product performs like an everyday straight-leg denim flex pant yet makes it easy to carry with an IWB/OWN holster or pocket carry, and can be dressed up easily with a blazer (or something other than a hoodie).
+And the jeans dry surprisingly quickly – drying out in just a few hours.

-The only downside is can shrink after washing, as our test units legs shrank, so it’s worth buying a size up to ensure post-wash fit.
+The only downside is they can shrink after washing, as our test unit’s legs shrank, so it’s worth buying a size up to ensure post-wash fit.

 Peace officer tested & approved